ccaprani/btls/README.md

 4. Run `cmake .. -DPy=ON -G "Visual Studio 16 2019" -A x64` for a Python Package;
 5. Run `MSBuild ./BtlsPy.sln`.

 Finish!
 You can import BtlsPy in Python now!
+See BTLS_example.py in Sample_data folder for example.